-Unless such revision provides otherwise the following deadlines shall apply for accepting freight trains equipped with 2 reflective plates:
+Unless such revision provides otherwise the The following deadlines shall apply for accepting freight trains equipped with 2 reflective plates:

-- 1) From 1 January 2022, along the rail freight corridors specified in accordance with Regulation (EU) 913/2010. - 2) From 1 January 2026, in the whole European Union rail network.
+- 1) From 1 January 2022, along the rail freight corridors specified in accordance with Regulation (EU) 913/20105, with the following exception on the lines where steady red lights are an operational requirement for ensuring safety: - (a) 1 January 2026 for Belgium and France; - (b) 1 January 2025 for Portugal and Spain. - 2) From 1 January 2026, in the whole European Union rail network.